murchandamus/bips/bip-update-process.md

   incompatibilities and their severity.
 The BIP must explain how the champion proposes to deal with these incompatibilities.
-* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Proposed".
+* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Nominated".
 It is recommended to focus on specification and rationale before writing code.
 * Footnotes -- A collection of footnotes cited in the BIP, and a place to list non-inline hyperlink targets
 * Copyright -- The BIP must be placed under an acceptable license ([[#BIP licensing|see below]]).